pallad-ts/config/docs/providers/envfile.md

 ## Populating to ENV

-Variables loaded from ENV files are not by default applied to `process.env`.
+Variables loaded from ENV files are not applied to `process.env` by default.

 You can however populate them by calling `populateToEnv`
 ```ts